-Jesse Sheidlower is currently the President of the American Dialect Society and Editor at Large (North America) of the Oxford English Dictionary, where he has been since 1999.
-His current responsibilities focus chiefly on the revision of American and Canadian entries for the OED.
-He is also the author of The F-Word, a detailed historical study of the word fuck.
+Jesse Sheidlower is currently the Past President of the American Dialect Society.
+He is the author of The F-Word, a detailed historical study of the word fuck.
 He has been profiled on the front page of The New York Times and on 60 Minutes, and New York Magazine has named him one of the 100 smartest people in New York.
-Before he joined the OED, he was an editor in the Random House Reference Department, specializing in slang and new words.
+Gawker has called him "the very definition of geek hot."
+He has been an editor at the Oxford English Dictionary, chiefly responsible for American and Canadian vocabulary, and for the Random House Reference Department, specializing in slang and new words.
 While there he was also project editor of the Historical Dictionary of American Slang.

 He was graduated with special honors in English from the University of Chicago (having been a Classics major until the last minute), and did graduate work in the Department of Anglo-Saxon, Norse and Celtic at Cambridge University.

 In general, he is not a fan of using "About" pages to discuss personal information that most people probably don't care about.
 However, it seems to be the thing, at least to a certain extent, and I'd rather put this here under my control than elsewhere under, say, Facebook's, so, in brief, and shifting to the first person: